 With his enterprise in Berlin Mitte reaching fully capacity – Julius Vogel followed the trend and in 1916 moved his factory to the outskirts of Berlin in Köpenick.

 The C.J.
-Vogel Draht- und Kabelwerke AG survived the second world war relatively undamaged but unfortunately ended up in the Soviet Occupied Zone.
+Vogel Draht- und Kabelwerke AG survived the second world war relatively undamaged but unfortunately ended up in the Soviet Occupied Zone (like the abandoned nail factory).
 The Soviets initial plan was to “deconstruct” the plant and ship it back to the Soviet Union as war reparations (a relatively common practice among the Allies) – but for unknown reasons they decided not to do this.
 The C.J.
 Vogel Draht- und Kabelwerke AG was placed under Soviet Trusteeship in 1949 and resumed production.

 Though technically still “privately owned” – the Soviet Authorities and the East German Government soon implemented a policy of widespread forced nationalization (VEB – Volkseigener Betrieb – nationally owned enterprise).
 The kabelwerk fell victim to this as well and was transformed into the VEB Kabelwerk Köpenick (KWK) .
 Along with the nationalization came the fusion with 6 other nationalized Cable Manufacturers: Kabelwerk Oberspree, Kabelwerk Meißen, Kabelwerk Vacha, Kabelwerk Plauen, Kabelwerk Adlershof, and the Kabelwerk Schönow.